SinCrescent/RPGMakerMVPlugin/README.md

 # RPGMakerMVPlugin
-Use to storage my plugin or other resources
+Use to storage my plugin